Research Databases

 • Access to Archival Databases (AAD) – AAD is a search engine that allows users to search some of the National Archives and Records Administration’s (NARA) holdings of electronic records.
 Examples of categories include Military Personnel, Prisoners of War, Businesses, Wars, Places, and many more.
 You can search by person, geographic area, organization, or date.

-• BeenVerified – BeenVerified provides access to millions of public records at an affordable price.
+• BeenVerified – BeenVerified provides access to billions of public records at an affordable price.

-• Catalog of U.S. Government Publications – This searchable online catalog allows you to find federal publications across multiple government databases.
-Also, it allows you to find a nearby Federal Depository Library.
+• Catalog of U.S. Government Publications—This searchable online catalog allows you to find federal publications across multiple government databases and a nearby Federal Depository Library.

 • CIA World Factbook – The Central Intelligence Agency World Factbook provides detailed information on 267 world entities.
 Categories of information include the military, geography, government, economy, and more.

-• Microfilm Catalog – This is a searchable database of NARA’s numbered microfilm publications.
-The microfilm includes those films created by or purchased by NARA for researcher use.
-Determine which rolls of microfilm may be the most relevant for your research at NARA.
+• Microfilm Catalog—This is a searchable database of NARA’s numbered microfilm publications, including those created by or purchased by NARA for researcher use.
+Use it to determine which rolls of microfilm may be the most relevant to your research at NARA.

-• Open Source Intelligence (OSINT) Resources – A collection of resources to help private investigators search open-source databases and the deep web (also known as Darknets).
-Also, includes links to help with social media and other online investigations.
+• Open Source Intelligence (OSINT) Resources—This is a collection of resources to help private investigators search open-source databases and the deep web (also known as Darknets).
+It also includes links to help with social media and other online investigations.

-• Public Records Databases – An eInvestigator.com article that details a list of the best open-access public records databases, such as BeenVerified.
+• Public Records Databases – An eInvestigator.com article detailing the best open-access public records databases, such as BeenVerified.

 Other Research Databases

-• Open Source Intelligence (OSINT) Resources – A collection of resources to help private investigators search open source databases and the deep web (also known as Darknets).
-Also, includes links to help with social media and other online investigations.
+• Open Source Intelligence (OSINT) Resources—This is a collection of resources to help private investigators search open-source databases and the deep web (also known as Darknets).
+It also includes links to help with social media and other online investigations.

-• Pay Phone Database – Payphones are definitely a thing of the past, but some still exist.
-This website serves as a database of thousands of payphone numbers located throughout the United States and Canada.
-An interesting resource for finding the source of obscure numbers.
+• Pay Phone Database—Payphones are a thing of the past, but some still exist.
+This website serves as a database of thousands of payphone numbers throughout the United States and Canada.
+It is an exciting resource for finding the source of obscure numbers.
 Maybe one of your clients is getting a call from a hard-to-track number.
 It could be an old payphone.

-• Watchman Index of Cults and Religions – This website provides an index to cults, occult organizations, new age groups, and religious movements.
-Helpful for learning more about more than 1200 religious organizations and beliefs.
+• Watchman Index of Cults and Religions – This website indexes cults, occult organizations, new age groups, and religious movements.
+It provides information about more than 1200 religious organizations and beliefs.

 We Need Your Help

-Please help us update this list with additional open-access research databases.
-Please post suggestions for additional databases in the comments section below.
+Each of these databases serves a specific or broad range of disciplines, offering extensive academic and professional research resources.
+Please help us update this list with additional open-access research databases by posting suggestions in the comments section below.

 Questions and Comments